Category: Math

 • How to Calculate a Discount: Formulas, Examples & Stacked Discounts

-Discounts are everywhere — from Black Friday sales to wholesale pricing to subscription renewals.
-Knowing how to calculate a discount quickly means you’ll never overpay, and you’ll always know if a deal is actually a deal.
-This guide covers every discount scenario you’ll encounter.
+Discounts are everywhere — sales, clearance events, coupon codes, wholesale pricing, and subscription renewals.
+Knowing how to calculate a discount quickly means you will never overpay, and you will always know whether a deal is actually a deal.
+This guide covers every discount scenario you will encounter, with formulas, worked examples, and tips for spotting misleading discount claims.

 How to Find the Discount Percentage